Embedding and Extraction of Knowledge in Tree Ensemble Classifiers: Evaluation

 Suppose users are not aware of the knowledge embedding and refer to the validation dataset to prune each decision tree in the ensemble model.
 The ratio of training, validation and test dataset is 3:1:1.

 Reduced Error Pruning (REP) \cite{esposito1999effects} is a post-pruning technique to reduce the over-fitting.
-We utilize a clean validation dataset to prune the tree branches which contribute less to the model's predictive performance.
-The pruning results for attacked model are illustrated in Table \ref{table_pruning}.
-Compared with the evaluation of tree ensemble without pruning in Table \ref{table_forest}, REP can slightly improve ensemble classifiers' predictive accuracy.
-However, the backdoor attack is not easily mitigated.
-For both attack algorithms, the tree ensemble after pruning still achieve a high predictive accuracy on KE test set.
-To compare the differences between two attack algorithms, the white-box manipulation is more robust than the black-box training.
-The goal of white-box attack is to minimize the times of manipulation on a tree, which means the expansion on the internal node is not preferable at the leaf and thus difficulty to be pruned out.
+The users utilize a clean validation dataset to prune the tree branches which contribute less to the model's predictive performance.
+The pruning results for embedded models are illustrated in Table \ref{table_pruning}.
+Compared with the evaluation of tree ensemble without pruning in Table \ref{table_forest}, REP can slightly improve the tree ensembles' predictive accuracy.
+However, the backdoor knowledge is not easily eliminated.
+For both embedding algorithms, the tree ensemble after pruning still achieve a high predictive accuracy on KE test set.
+Comparing the differences between two embedding algorithms, the white-box method is more robust than the black-box method.
+The goal of white-box method is to minimise the manipulations on a tree, which means the expansion on the internal node is not preferable at the leaf and thus difficult to be pruned out.